havocp/xsbt-wiki/Settings.md

 libraryDependencies += "junit" % "junit" % "4.8" % "test"
 ```

-This setting either goes in a [light definition] `(build.sbt)` as is or in the `settings` of a `Project` instance in a [full definition] `(Build.scala)` as shown in the example.
+This setting expression either goes in a [light definition] `(build.sbt)` as is or in the `settings` of a `Project` instance in a [full definition] `(Build.scala)` as shown in the example.
 This is an important point to understanding the context of examples in the documentation.
-(That is, you are a bit more prepared to copy and paste examples now.)
+(That is, you now know where to copy and paste examples now.)

-A `Setting[T]` describes how to initialize a setting of type T.  The settings shown in the examples are expressions, not statements.
+A `Setting[T]` describes how to initialize a setting of type `T`.
+The settings shown in the examples are expressions, not statements.
 In particular, there is no hidden mutable map that is being modified.
 Each `Setting[T]` is a value that describes an update to a map.
 The actual map is rarely directly referenced by user code.
 It is not the final map that is usually important, but the operations on the map.

 To emphasize this, the setting in the following `Build.scala` fragment *is ignored* because it is a value that need to be included in the `settings` of a `Project`.
 (Unfortunately, Scala will discard non-Unit values to get Unit, which is why there is no compile error.)